 What Is the PSAT?

 To talk about the PSAT, it makes sense to first talk about the SAT.
 This is a test many have heard of, usually with a little touch of fear.
-To prepare students of the rigors of the SAT, and to provide a possible scholarship, the College Board designed a slightly easier and shorter version of the SAT.
+To prepare students for the rigors of the SAT, and to provide a possible scholarship, the College Board designed a slightly easier and shorter version of the SAT.
 This is called the PSAT, or the preliminary SAT.

 How Is the PSAT Scored?